DAILY LIFE IN ANCIENT GREECE

 Education in Ancient Greece

-In Ancient Greece girls learned skills like weaving from their mothers.
-Only boys went to school.
-They started at the age of seven.
+In Ancient Greece girls were taught by their mothers.
+They learned skills like weaving.
+Many girls also learned to read and write at home.
+Boys were taught at home when they were very young but they started schoolat the age of 6.
 Boys from a rich family were escorted to school by a slave.

 The boys learned reading, writing and arithmetic as well as poetry and music.
 The Greeks also believed that physical education was very important so boys did dancing and athletics.